 The location of offshore energy installations may well conflict with access for recreational craft.
 It should also be noted that commercial routes and shipping lanes do not represent those routes taken by the vast majority of recreational craft.
-The RYA, has collated recreational routes into the UK Coastal Atlas of Recreational Boating which is available from the RYA.
-The lines in the atlas represent corridors of varying width that are most commonly used as cruising routes.
-In addition, the atlas marks sailing areas, racing areas and the location of marinas, RYA affiliated clubs and RYA recognised training centres.
-The UK Coastal Atlas of Recreational Boating should be used to inform decision making when planning the location of offshore energy developments.
-When writing an Environmental Statement local knowledge should be sought through the RYA.
+The RYA, has collated commonly used recreational routes into the UK Coastal Atlas of Recreational Boating which is available from the RYA.
+The lines in the Atlas represent indicative routes of varying width that are most commonly used as cruising routes.
+In addition, the Atlas marks sailing areas, racing areas and the location of marinas, RYA affiliated clubs and RYA recognised training centres.
+The UK Coastal Atlas of Recreational Boating should be used to inform decision making when planning the location of offshore energy developments including where cables make landfall.
+When drafting the navigational chapters of an Environmental Statement local knowledge should be sought through the RYA.